yonixw/LivestreamDockerRecorder/STORY.md

 ## What are the advantages of the solution?

-First and foremost, you can open any live broadcast you want.
-From YouTube to ZOOM and other sites.
+First and foremost, you can open any live broadcast you want, from YouTube to ZOOM and other sites, and have a stable solutin that will not fail randomly on software or website updates.

 Also, because it's DOCKER, you can create an image variant with all of your personal preferences (OBS settings, browser plugins that improve chat, and so on...) that you can open at any time to get the exact experience you want (can even be manual GUI actions, saved with `docker commit`).